-The legislative framework for this Protocol is made up of the applicable government measures and advice from the National Security Council, as ratified by various ministerial decrees.
-This version is based on the situation on May 18, 2020 and will be updated as new measures come into effect or existing measures are relaxed.
-The sector-specific guide is published on the website of the FPS Employment, Labour and Social Dialogue and the Mediarte social fund.
+The legislative framework for this sector-specific guide is made up of the applicable government measures and advice from the National Security Council, as ratified by various ministerial decrees.
+Based on the situation as per 26 March 2021, this version has been amended in line with the recommendations of the Corona Commission and covers the 6 golden rules and 10 commandments to be satisfied by all sector-specific guides and protocols.
+This sector-specific guide is published on the website of the FPS Employment, Labour and Social Dialogue and the Mediarte social fund.

 This sector-specific guide complements the generic guide against the spread of the coronavirus developed by the High Council for Prevention and Protection at Work: https://werk.belgie.be/sites/default/files/content/news/Generiekegids_light.pdf.

 It forms a sector-specific application for the audiovisual production sector of the basic principles of the generic guide referred to above and aims to minimise the risk of Covid-19 contamination in audiovisual productions.